numpy/numpy/_randomgen/README.rst

 Python 2.7 Support
 ------------------

-Release 1.16.0 is the final version that supports Python 2.7.
-Any bugs in v1.16.0 will be patched until the end of 2019.
+v1.16 is the final major version that supports Python 2.7.
+Any bugs in v1.16 will be patched until the end of 2019.
 All future releases are Python 3, with an initial minimum version of 3.5.

 Compatibility Warning
 ---------------------